Namaste! Welcome to my blog, where you’ll find a diverse range of carefully crafted articles. These articles fall into two major categories:

 About me!

 I know by name DEEKU, and I work as an R&D Software Specialist.
-Played diversified roles like Product/Program manager, Cloud Migration Architect and cybersecurity SME.
+Played diversified roles like Cloud Migration Consultant, Techncial Architect and cybersecurity SME.
 I believe in leading by example and making sure technical issues must be balanced with the needs of customers and the organizational interest.

 Unlocking Knowledge 🎓